- Many users encounter the This document is trying to access PDF error message when a PDF attempts to connect to an Internet site.

 - Click Allow.

 Some users describe trying the suggested solutions above just to be stuck with the same security warning message when accessing a specific website.

 Alternatively, you may try changing Internet access default behavior from PDF files for the website in cause as well.
 Hope this helped.

 This document is trying to access PDF message can create many problems for average users wanting a reliable PDF experience.
 We’ve been working on this with real progress thanks to the previously described solutions.

-If you have any other questions or suggestion, don’t hesitate to leave them in the comments section below and we’ll be sure to check them out.
+If you have any other questions or suggestions, don’t hesitate to leave them in the comments section below, and we’ll be sure to check them out.

 In order to fix this, you should disable the Protected Mode in Adobe Reader.
 Open the Edit menu, then go to Preferences and select Security (Enhanced).
 Also, if there is an error opening this document, try out our solutions to fix it with ease.